MatzFan/bitshares-ruby/README.md

 `rake spec`

-_Important:_ There is curerentlt no sandbox, so the test suite runs on your live client.
+_Important:_ There is currently no sandbox, so the test suite runs on your live client.
 If this concerns you - and it should :scream: - feel free to browse the code.
 In particular, the following client 'fixtures' are required for the full test suite to run and pass:

 An empty wallet 'test1', with password 'password1'